sudoskys/StableDiffusionBook/docs/index.en.md

 [NovelAI](https://novelai.net/), or NAI for short, is a monthly subscription service for AI-assisted creation, storytelling, virtual companionship, or just a GPT-driven sandbox for your imagination.

-While stable diffusion was initially geared towards real-world images, NAI introduced the generation of anime illustrations, which attracted public attention
+While Stable Diffusion was initially geared towards real-world images, NAI introduced the generation of anime illustrations, which attracted public attention

 ## Guide